paulh002/sdrberry/README.md

 ![sdrberry](images/IMG_20231015_131803.jpg)

 # Web Server on port 8081
-First version of sdrberry webserver, goal is to remote controle the functions of sdrberry.
+First version of sdrberry webserver, goal is to remote control the functions of sdrberry.
 This is still an experiment / beta version.
 To see what is the best way to integrate web with C++ application.
-WEB pages are build with VUE JS 3 and Primevui source code will be shared later in seperate github repo.
+WEB pages are build with VUE JS 3 and Primevue source code will be shared later in separate github repo.

 Copy sdrweb directory to pi home dir
 Open the WSJTX webpage on http://raspberry_pi_ip:8081